o-jasper/o-jasper-luakit-stuff/search_login/readme.md

 # Log in using `pass`

+This one is not really good enough yet because the search does not find the login form decently.

 Uses javascript to search for the login form, then it searches using `pass ls domain` where it uses the first element to `pass show domain/account`, or prefers one provided in